eliobartos/blog/_posts/2018-10-09-r-package-misc.md

 Plot shows observed difference and 95% confidence interval for differences.
 If observed difference is outside you can be a little more sure that there is some difference between groups.

 I don't use this function for rigorous statistical testing.
 Often when doing analyses you think of some metrics that represent how good a certain group is.
 But these metrics can be completely made up and hard to explain which difference between groups is big or small.
 Then I use this test to get some idea is the difference real or not.
 I also explore different statistics because often distributions are very skewed.
 Think of for example amount of time someone spends on your web site, or amount of money people spend.
-I use this to explore.
+I use this function to explore.

 First version of this function was `np_mean_test` which did the same thing for calcuating the mean.
 But then I realised, why not do this for any statistics of interest.
 Then `np_stat_test` was born.
+I don't plan on updating `np_mean_test` function.

 <a name="get_value"></a>
 ### get_value